yarivr/lp-labs-agent-sdk/README.md

 lp-labs-agent-sdk
 =================
-Easily create LiveEngage messaging Bot
+Easily create LiveEngage messaging Bot.
+This is initial version which will be extended soon.

 Quick Start
 -----------